PhD student at the BGI department with Markus Reichstein

 Within the TBM research group, the QUINCY model (Thum et al., 2019) was developed.
 QUINCY is a new general terrestrial biosphere model which addresses the multiway interactions of carbon, nitrogen, phosphorus and water cycles on a global scale.
 Its brand new soil model (JSM, Yu et al., 2020) is a vertically explicit, mechanistic microbial decomposition model.
 My PhD project focusses on modelling the interactions between the water cycle and soil organic matter decomposition.
 Within the framework of the MOCABORS project, a large part of my work will be aimed at modelling moisture dynamics and carbon sequestration in boreal soils.

-Pallandt, M., Ahrens, B., Koirala, S., Lange, H., Reichstein, M., Schrumpf, M., Zaehle, S., (2020, under review).
+Pallandt, M., Ahrens, B., Koirala, S., Lange, H., Reichstein, M., Schrumpf, M., Zaehle, S., (2021, in revision).
 Vertically divergent responses of SOC decomposition to soil moisture in a changing climate.
 Submitted to JGR: Biogeosciences.

 Thum, T., Caldararu, S., Engel, J., Kern, M., Pallandt, M., Schnur, R., Yu, L., and Zaehle, S. (2019).
 A new terrestrial biosphere model with coupled carbon, nitrogen, and phosphorus cycles (QUINCY v1.0; revision 1996), Geoscientific Model Development 12, 4781–4802, doi:10.5194/gmd-12-4781-2019.